-- 5. LEAVES.
-Simple, commonly opposite and decussate, less frequently ternate or 4 (6-8) per node (e.g., Galium).
+- 4. STIPULES.
+An important diagnostic character at the generic level.
+They are interpetiolar in all climbing genera, minute to large (sometimes foliaceous, e.g., Galium), entire, divided or bifid, laciniate, or fimbriate, early or late caducous, persistent and withering on the stem, or falling off by irregular fragmentation. - 5.
+LEAVES.
+Simple, commonly opposite and decussate, less frequently ternate or 4 (6- 8) per node (e.g., Galium).
 Leaf margins entire or exceptionally undulate.
-Leaf domatia, when present, always on the abaxial side and located on secondary (less often tertiary) vein axils, these sparse or dense tufts of hairs, hairy pockets, ciliated pits, and crypts, ciliated or not. - 6.
+Leaf domatia, when present, always on the abaxial side and located on secondary (less often tertiary) vein axils, these with sparse or dense tufts of hairs, hairy pockets, ciliated pits, and crypts, ciliated or not. - 6.
 INFLORESCENCES.
-Most genera either have terminal or axillary inflorescences, and although in some genera they can be both terminal and axillary, inflorescence position represents a good diagnostic character at the generic level.
+Most genera either have terminal or axillary inflorescences, but some genera may have both, terminal and axillary inflorescences; inflorescence position represents a good diagnostic character at the generic level.
 Sometimes, the inflorescences are frondose, i.e., bearing leaf-like bracts (pherophylls) that subtend lateral branches.
 Flowers are produced in cymes, panicles, umbels, racemes, spikes, heads, or sometimes solitary.
 In several dioecious genera of the tribe Gardenieae, female flowers are solitary, while male flowers are produced in inflorescences, e.g., Randia where male inflorescence are fasciculate (or rarely uniflorous). - 7.
 FLOWERS.
 Commonly heterostylous, actinomorphic or rarely zygomorphic (e.g., Coutarea), bisexual, rarely unisexual or functionally unisexual where plants are dioecious or polygamous-dioecious, mostly 4-6(-10)-merous in climbing genera.
-Calyx commonly tubular and distally truncate, undulate, toothed or lobed, or sometimes the tube reduced or absent with free lobes; sepals of similar shape and size, slightly unequal or conspicuously unequal; sometimes one or several calyx lobes are enlarged into colored calycophylls that may serve to attract pollinators and/or to aid seed dispersal; corolla sympetalous, tubular, hypocrateriform, infundibuliform, campanulate or rotate, with valvate, contorted or imbricate aestivation (a generic diagnostic character); stamens as many as the corolla lobes and alternate to them, with dorsifixed or basifixed anthers with longitudinal dehiscence; ovary inferior, 2(-7)-locular, surrounded by a hypanthium, placentation axile, rarely incompletely axile or parietal (e.g., Randia), with ovules solitary or numerous. - 8.
-FRUITS.
-Commonly simple or rarely multiple (e.g., Morinda), including berries, either fleshy (e.g., Sabicea), leathery or thinly woody with a gelatinous pulp (e.g., Randia); drupes with woody pyrenes (e.g., Chiococca, Palicourea); or dry capsules, either loculicidal (e.g., Rondeletia) or septicidal (e.g., Emmeorhiza); schizocarps, either separating into free mericarps (e.g., Machaonia) or with mericarps suspended by thin carpophores (e.g., Paederia). - 9.
-SEEDS.
+Calyx commonly tubular and distally truncate, undulate, toothed or lobed, or sometimes the tube reduced or absent with free lobes; sepals of similar shape and size, slightly unequal or conspicuously unequal; sometimes one or several calyx lobes are enlarged into colored calycophylls that may serve to attract pollinators and/or to aid seed dispersal; corolla sympetalous, tubular, hypocrateriform, infundibuliform, campanulate or rotate, with valvate, contorted or imbricate aestivation (a generic diagnostic character); stamens as many as the corolla lobes and alternate to them, with dorsifixed or basifixed anthers with longitudinal dehiscence; ovary inferior, 2(-7)-locular, surrounded by a hypanthium, placentation axile, rarely incompletely axile or parietal (e.g., Randia), with ovules solitary or numerous.

+- 8. FRUITS.
+Simple or rarely multiple (e.g., Morinda), including berries, either fleshy (e.g., Sabicea), leathery or thinly woody with a gelatinous pulp (e.g., Randia); drupes with woody pyrenes (e.g., Chiococca, Palicourea); or dry capsules, either loculicidal (e.g., Rondeletia) or septicidal (e.g., Emmeorhiza); schizocarps, either separating into free mericarps (e.g., Machaonia) or with mericarps suspended by thin carpophores (e.g., Paederia). - SEEDS.
 One to many per locule; one (rarely two) per pyrene in drupes, or mericarp in schizocarps, and sometimes in capsules; numerous in berries and capsules.
 They are smooth or sculptured (e.g., reticulate, foveolate, etc.), wingless, rarely winged (e.g., Coutarea and Hintonia) or comose (e.g., Hillia).